TejeswiniReddy/Microservices-Based-Order-Processing-System/OrderFlow/README.md

 | Payment storage| `IPaymentRepository`   | concurrent dictionary | EF Core + SQL Server                             |
 | Inventory storage | `IInventoryRepository` | concurrent dictionary | EF Core + SQL Server (serializable + rowversion) |

-The **service and business logic never change** between dev and production — only the registered providers do.
-That means the saga, auth, and caching logic you can run and test locally is the exact same code that runs in the cloud.

 ---